An Introduction To Reremoana School....

 Our third phase of building was completed in Term 4, 2013, with four classrooms being added, bringing our total number of classrooms to 18.
 Over the next few years we will continue to grow, eventually catering for a roll of around 500 students.
 Last year we completed a re-cladding project, with all of our original buildings being remediated to fix leaky issues.

-Reremoana School Learning Model
+Reremoana School Language of Learning

 Our Learning Model reflects the crucial relationship Learning to Learn (Understanding the process of learning and gaining knowledge.
 Knowing what to do with this learning, and doing it!) and Learning Together (Learning with and from each other in a supportive and positive way in a range of contexts).